antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/creating-a-cmdlet-to-access-a-data-store.md

     /// This parameter must specify a PowerShell that indicates the
     /// PowerShell provider that is used to access the objects to be
     /// searched for matching patterns.
 This parameter should also have
-    /// a PSPath alias to provide consistancy with other cmdlets that use
+    /// a PSPath alias to provide consistency with other cmdlets that use
     /// PowerShell providers.
     /// </summary>
     /// <value>Path of the object(s) to search.</value>